NimishChalkar/ai-network-traffic-analyzer/README.md

 ## Security and Data Handling

-The PCAP captures were generated in a controlled lab environment.
-Raw PCAP files, trained model binaries, Python cache files, and local virtual environments are excluded from version control.
+The PCAP captures were generated in a local virtual environment and the raw PCAP files, trained model binaries, Python cache files are excluded.

-Do not upload captures containing confidential organizational traffic, credentials, private customer data, or sensitive public IP information.

 ## Current Limitations